5 things to ensure your software project succeeds.

-Defining the project is a stage often under invested in both financially and in terms of time and effort.
-Tempting as it might be to jump straight in, investment into this stage of the project is critical as without a clear project definition how can anyone know what is required to be delivered and how will this be achieved.
-A common failing at this stage is not involving a cross section of the people that will actually use the end product once delivered.
+Defining the project is a stage often underinvested in both financially and in terms of time and effort.
+Investment into this stage of the project is critical as without a clear project definition how can anyone know what is required to be delivered and how will this be achieved.
+A common failing at this stage is not involving a cross section of the people that will actually use this solution once delivered.
 Without involving the user community, it is difficult to ensure that their needs will be met and their working practices improved.
 All of which will make it more challenging to gain a high level of user adoption which will be key to achieving a return on investment from the project.

 At the definition stage it is crucial that everyone involved in the project shares the same expectations for the outcome and what is to be delivered.
 To achieve this, it is important to define a set of tangible criteria on which the success of the project will be measured.
 That way everyone can agree to ensuring that the project is driven to achieving these metrics.